Ariyabalan/Mindtrace/vaccine-reminder-system-main/CHATGPT_MEMORY_PROMPT.md

-# ChatGPT Memory Update Prompt

-Copy and paste this to ChatGPT to update its memory about your project:

----

-Please remember the following about my Vaccine Reminder System project:

 ## Project Overview
 I built a full-stack Vaccine Reminder System for tracking vaccinations for children and pets with automated email reminders.